 Most of our members also operate expeditions to environmentally sensitive areas such as the Arctic and the Amazon, as well as educational excursions to all seven continents.
 The experience and awareness these tour operators have gained through their membership in IAATO has allowed the spirit of environmentally safe and responsible travel to extend to nearly every remote region of the world.

 IAATO meets at least once a year, during which policies, procedures, challenges and tasks are agreed to by at least a two-thirds majority vote.
-The Executive, Finance, Membership, Marine, Bylaws, Site Guidelines and Accreditation Committees actively participate throughout the year when decisions are at hand.
+The Executive, Finance, Membership, Marine, Bylaws, and Field Operations Committees actively participate throughout the year when decisions are at hand.
 When these decisions are made or changes occur, an extensive and effective e-mail network allows all of our members to be updated quickly.
 IAATO provides an unparalleled service to all of its members, and we are proud of our achievements.

 Working in close cooperation with governments and scientific foundations, IAATO's capable representatives attend all relevant Antarctic Treaty Consultative Meetings and other pertinent international conferences throughout each year.